Magnetic-Fox/Noter-Client-Python/README.md

 ## What is included in this repo?

-Simple Python codes providing both client API and a client program for REST Noter Backend.
+Simple Python codes providing both client API and a client program for REST Noter Backend (not yet).

 ## How to initialize API for further use?